 There are many factors which can determine the price of a token and a cryptocurrency.
 However, several of these factors are quite important to keep in mind if you want to invest.

 When looking at a cryptocurrency, it’s important to look at the total supply of coins.
 Usually, cryptocurrencies that have a limited total supply may have an increasing value in the future.
 This happens because scarcity causes a shortage in the market.
 Shortage requires an increase in price in order to reach an equilibrium.

 On the other hand, if the supply is unlimited, the future price may not increase as much as it could if the supply were limited.

-The supply of a cryptocurrency has a strong correlation to The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
-In other words, it....
-Market cap is the total amount of the Circulating supply is the number of cryptocurrencies or tokens that are publicly available and circulating in the crypto... times the current price of one token.
+The supply of a cryptocurrency has a strong correlation to market capitalization.
+Market cap is the total amount of the circulating supply times the current price of one token.
 The fully diluted market cap is a hypothetical estimate of the market capitalization if the total supply of a cryptocurrency is in circulation.

 Even if one cryptocurrency has a larger supply than another, it doesn’t mean that the market supply is necessarily bigger.
 The same can be said about the price of a cryptocurrency.
 A higher price doesn’t necessarily mean that the market cap of a cryptocurrency is larger than that of other ones.

 Market cap is an important factor to consider before you invest.
 A lower market cap might mean that the cryptocurrency has more potential to grow.
 This is the case with small-cap cryptocurrencies (less than $1 billion worth of market cap).
 Large-cap cryptocurrencies (more than $10 billion worth of market cap) might be a safer investment, but their growth potential tends to be smaller.